AEWorthy/MonStim-Analyzer/docs/readme.md

     - Right-click on datasets or sessions in the dropdown menus to access context-specific actions.
     - Use "Edit" > "Experiment/Dataset/Session" submenus to manage latency windows, change channel names, invert polarity, exclude/restore items, or reload data.
     - To exclude individual recordings, use the Single Session plot type called "Single EMG Recordings" and exclude unwanted recordings directly from the plot interface.
+    - For bulk recording exclusion based on criteria like stimulus amplitude, use "Edit" > "Data Curation" > "Recording Exclusion Editor..." to exclude multiple recordings at once across sessions, datasets, or entire experiments.

 8. **Special Notes**
     - Changes made to experiments (channel names, latency windows, exclusions) are automatically saved.